Start Page Update list

 Well well well, look who is here.
 A wolfson - the younger and poorer brother of one of the best DACS in the mankind history - the WM8740 which I was drooling about so many times before.
 Maybe a company as reputable as Scottish Wolfson did preserve most of the beauty of their highend chip in this one ?
 It is still 24/192 chip with all the features except balanced outputs.

-The chipo has built-in output stage with some digital and analog filtering, so the direct signal is already perfect without need of filtration or amplification.
-Therefore I recommend to use it STRAIGHT into RCAs. (via a good MKP capacitor).
+The chip has built-in output stage with some digital and analog filtering, so the direct signal is already almost perfect without need of filtration or amplification.

 http://www.wolfsonmicro.com/uploads/documents/en/WM8501.pdf